Kimberley Starr: Biography

 Kimberley Starr was born in 1970 in Morgantown, West Virginia, moving to Australia as a young child.
 She began her education at the Armidale Demonstration School, moving on to Garran Primary School, and Padua Catholic High School, ACT (now St Mary MacKillop College), before completing her secondary education at Loreto Normanhurst.
 She holds degrees in literature from the University of Sydney and Macquarie University.
-Starr currently teaches English at Viewbank College and is a graduate researcher in creative writing at La Trobe University.
+Starr currently teaches English at St. Monica’s College, Epping and is a graduate researcher in creative writing at La Trobe University.
 She lives in Diamond Creek, in Melbourne.

 Starr's 2004 debut novel, The Kingdom Where Nobody Dies has been taught as a secondary school text, won the 2003 Queensland Premier's Literary Awards for Best Emerging Author, and was chosen for the 2005 "One Book One Brisbane" reading campaign.

 In 2015, Starr won the Text Prize for best manuscript written for young adults and children.
 The winning manuscript, The Book Of Whispers, was published in October 2016.